the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-linking.md

 Several data repositories allow you to reserve a DOI (see for example Zenodo, Figshare)

-Reserving a DOI means you are not required to upload your data yet, but you will need to provide some metadata (title, author/contributors, etc) to complete the DOI reservation.
+Reserving a DOI means you are not required to upload your data yet, but you will need to provide some metadata (title, author/contributors, date) to complete the DOI reservation.
 The reserved DOI will be in use after you actually uploaded the data and decide to publish the data.
 * No one has access to your data or the metadata yet, because the landing page of your dataset is not working yet.
     * Your data is not available to reviewers.